-This programme is a thirty year case study which illustrates the nature of the problem and principles of management.
-It has been made for the professionally interested audience who may have little experience of such situations.
-The main teaching points are highlighted using graphics and captions and the programme is divided by chapter points for teaching purposes.
+This Programme is a thirty year case study which illustrates the nature of the problem and principles of management. it has been made for the professionally interested audience who may have a little experience of such situations.
+The main Teaching points are highlighted using graphics and captions.
+The programme is divided by chapter points for teaching purposes.

 Visiting Your GP

 Post Traumatic stress disorder treatments need to be amended to fit the patient’s needs.
 This means that when visiting the GP to discuss treatment, their GP will have to do an assessment to see exactly how the PTSD affects them (as well as making sure that PTSD is the most likely diagnosis).
 However, a referral to a mental health professional will be necessary for further treatment of PTSD, for example a psychologist, psychiatrist or psychiatric nurse.

 Part three pf Post Traumatic Stress Disorder explores the psychological impact of war and conflict and how these problems can be dealt with and prevented.
 Features interviews with qualified professionals in the field of psychiatry, medical care and community support and a war veteran seeking treatment for PTSD from which he has suffered for many years.

 Part four of Post Traumatic Stress Disorder illustrates methods of dealing with vulnerable staff and professionals caught up in disaster relief situations.
 This segment is useful for senior professionals and management teams in medical and psychiatry roles.